RidwanAz/Darey.io_Devops_Project/Automate_Infrastructure_With_IaC_Using_Terraform_Part_2/project_17.md

 #  STEP 9: Creating An Auto Scaling Group

-- Creating a file called asg-bastion-nginx.tf which will be used to create an auto scaling group for the bastion and the Nginx server.
+- Creating a new file terraform configuration file `asg-wordpress-tooling.tf` and paste the code snippet below.
+The code below creates an auto scaling group for the bastion and the Nginx server.
-- Entering the following codes which creates notification for all the auto scaling group:

 ```
 #### creating sns topic for all the auto scaling groups
-resource "aws_sns_topic" "tony-sns" {
+resource "aws_sns_topic" "zeez-sns" {
   name = "Default_CloudWatch_Alarms_Topic"
 }

 # creating notification for all the auto scaling groups

-resource "aws_autoscaling_notification" "tony_notifications" {
+resource "aws_autoscaling_notification" "zeez_notifications" {
   group_names = [
     aws_autoscaling_group.bastion-asg.name,
     aws_autoscaling_group.nginx-asg.name,